 In its simplest form it is called gingivitis—or an inflammation of the gums.
 The gums may swell up and may tend to bleed more easily.
 This swelling of the gums may lead to pockets around the teeth.

-Let's illustrate how this occurs.
+Let’s illustrate how this occurs.
 The diagram on the right shows a healthy gingival sulcus.
 To a certain extent, it provides a hiding place for bacteria.
-But it isn't out of the reach of careful brushing and flossing.
+But it isn’t out of the reach of careful brushing and flossing.
 However, if the gums swell, it will provide a more protected area, called a pocket.
-Plaque can then accumulate in this pocket and can harden into calculus (tartar), which further protects the bacteria.
+Plaque can then accumulate in this pocket and treatment and prevention of gum disease begins in the gingival sulcuscan harden into calculus (tartar), which further protects the bacteria.

 If not removed, the toxins produced by the bacteria begin to destroy the tissue supporting the teeth.
 Over a period of ten or twenty years, the teeth will become loose and may end up needing to be replaced.

 Please call or visit our office to make an appointment for a comprehensive examination to determine